 Words the Turtle Taught Me

-Susan’s thrilled to have heard that her fourth collection of poetry, Words the Turtle Taught Me, published by Cinnamon Press in 2018, has been shortlisted for the Ted Hughes Award.
+Susan’s fourth collection of poetry, Words the Turtle Taught Me, published by Cinnamon Press in 2018, was recently shortlisted for the Ted Hughes Award.

 …a marvellous feat of trans-species imagination – Plumwood Mountain